About Saint Nicholas

 Bishop Nicholas of Myra in Lycia (in an area of Turkey now) was a Bishop of the early Christian Church during the early 4th century.
 He died on December 6th somewhere between the years 342 and 352.
 To the right is shown a picture of St. Nicholas as he would have appeared in the 4th century.
 Note that St. Nicholas is holding the Gospels, and is depicted with Christ and Mary, the mother of Jesus.

-It is easy to see how with the corruption of the Spanish name for this Saint, Santa Nicholas, as well as the Dutch name, Sinterklaas, his celebration by the church in December, and the day of Christmas could have been confused into the current Santa Claus of today.
+It is easy to see how the Spanish name for this Saint, Santa Nicholas, and the Dutch name, Sinterklaas - his celebration by the church in December, and the day of Christmas could have been confused into the current Santa Claus of today.

 The Western St. Nicholas